hddm-devs/hddm/docs/tutorial.rst

 fitting parameters to individual parameters which are constrained by a group distribution (more detail on that can be found in the section on hierarchical bayesian modeling).

-Under the [depends] tag you can set that certain DDM parameters are fit to only a subset of the data provided by the column.
-In this, drift-rate will depend on task difficulty and HDDM will look for a 'difficulty' column in the data.

-After calling HDDM this is what the output looks like:

-.. literalinclude :: ../hddm/examples/simple_subj_difficulty.txt

 Specifiying Models in Python